Sergey Kravkov (agronomist): Biography

-In 1912 Sergey Kravkov defended the Doctor's thesis "Issledovaniye v oblasti izucheniya roli mertvogo rastitelnogo pokrova v pochvakh" (Study on the role of dead plant remains in soil) at the Imperial Yuryev University (now the Tartu University in Estonia), examining in it the processes of transformation of organic substances.
+In 1912 Sergey Kravkov defended the Doctor's thesis "Issledovaniye v oblasti izucheniya roli mertvogo rastitelnogo pokrova v pochvakh" (Study on the role of dead plant remains in soil) at the Imperial University of Yuryev (now the Tartu University in Estonia), examining in it the processes of transformation of organic substances.
 He became the fourth Doctor of Agronomy in Russia.
 At the same time Kravkov was elected the Head of the Agronomy Chair of the Imperial Saint Petersburg University and held this position till his death in 1938.

 Under Kravkov's guidance intensive experimental works on the problems of humus formation and soil chemistry were carried on.
 The problem of humus formation had remained the main theme of the scientist's investigations for his whole life.
 Kravkov was the first to pay attention to the fact that the soil is an element that is constantly gradually changing and is not in a state of fixed chemical balance.
 Developing the ideas of Vasily Dokuchaev, Sergey Kravkov appealed to permanent systematic studies of soil horizons, qualifying the dynamics of soil processes as "the life of soil".
 He organized observations of dynamics of soil processes.

-After the October revolution of 1917 Sergey Kravkov joined the preparation of agronomy staff for the needs of the economy of a new state.
+After the October Revolution of 1917 Sergey Kravkov joined the preparation of agronomy staff for the needs of the economy of a new state.
 In 1922 the scientist was one of those who took part in the foundation of an independent Chair of Experimental Soil Science at the Petrograd State University.
 In 1921-1925 Kravkov headed the Department of Applied Soil Science at the North-West Regional Agricultural Experimental Station.
 Since 1926 he took an active part in the work of the State Institute of Experimental Agronomy.

 In 1927 Sergey Kravkov was one of the members of the Soviet delegation that took part in the First International Congress of Soil Science in Washington, D.C.
 He also participated in the work of the Second International Congress of Soil Science that took place in Leningrad and Moscow in 1930.

 When in 1932 the Kirov Higher Communist School of Agriculture was founded in Leningrad Sergey Kravkov was invited to head its Chair of General Agriculture and to deliver lectures on soil science.

 In 1934 Sergey Kravkov was awarded a scientific rank of Doctor of Science in Geology.
 On 10 November 1934 the decision of the Presidium of the All-Russian Central Executive Committee gave him a title of Honoured Scientist of the RSFSR.

 Sergey Pavlovich Kravkov died in Leningrad on 12 August 1938.
 He was buried at Smolenskoye Cemetery.

 Kravkov's research work extended and deepenedthe scientific insight on the soil formation processes, contributed to the wide spread of the idea of dynamism of all soil phenomena.
 His work was continued by a number of talented disciples – the Soviet soil scientists.